If your question isn’t on here, please contact us.

 - Can I have the coach company’s telephone number?

-No - if they have a problem or the coach is delayed then please call the 24hr Emergency numbers that are in the Final Information Pack as we have all the out-of-hours numbers for coach companies & drivers.
+If you have a problem or the coach is delayed then please call the 24hr emergency numbers for Halsbury that are in the Final Information Pack.
+We have all the out-of-hours numbers for coach companies and drivers, so we'll be able to get you the assistance you require.

 About health and safety